merenlab/merenlab.org/tutorials/infant-gut/index.md

 For the sake of this simple example, let's assume we want to use a bunch of ribosomal genes for our phylogenomic analysis: `Ribosomal_L1`, `Ribosomal_L2`, `Ribosomal_L3`, `Ribosomal_L4`, `Ribosomal_L5`, `Ribosomal_L6`.

 OK.
-The following command will give us all these genes from all {% include ARTIFACT name="bin" text="bins" %} described in the {% include ARTIFACT name="collection" text="collection" %} `default`:
+The following command will give us all these genes from all {% include ARTIFACT name="bin" text="bins" %} described in the {% include ARTIFACT name="collection" %} `default`:

 ``` bash
 anvi-get-sequences-for-hmm-hits -c CONTIGS.db \